 Millions of people rely on Prilosec and Nexium to treat frequent heartburn and other conditions each year.
-But in the last several years especially, many studies have been published around the serious side effects of Prilosec, Nexium and their main ingredients.
+But, recently, many studies have been published around the serious side effects of Prilosec, Nexium and their main ingredients.

-Several studies came out around 2010, indicating an increased risk for bone fractures in the hip, wrist and spine when used over a longer period of time.
-Researchers were split on the evidence, and the FDA ultimately determined a year later that those who use only a low dose of the drug over one year or less are not at risk and an additional safety warning did not need to be added at the time.
-But in recent years, additional dangerous Prilosec and Nexium side effects have come to light.
+Researchers were split on the evidence.
+The FDA ultimately determined a year later that those who use only a low dose of the drug over one year or less are not at risk.
+The agency concluded an additional safety warning did not need to be added at the time.
+But, in recent years, more dangerous Prilosec and Nexium side effects have come to light.

 Dangerous Side Effects of Nexium and Prilosec